Helping you get the best from Carlile - Carlile Swimming

 Waterbabies

-We believe our Waterbabies class is the first step towards a lifelong love of the water.
+We believe our Waterbabies classes are the first step towards a lifelong love of the water.

 Everything we do is designed to get your child swimming under the water comfortably or floating on their backs.
-Classes are 30 minutes long, with a maximum of 7 children, all under 2.5 years of age and working toward similar goals.
+We progress through four levels and babies and toddlers will learn vital and potentially lifesaving techniques.
+Classes are 30 minutes long, with a maximum of 7 children.

 Developing those swimming skills